stat545ubc-2022/assignment-b1-and-b2-vinky-wang/projectB1/project_b1.md

 })
 ```

-    ## Test passed 😀
+    ## Test passed 😸

+## Test 2

-**Test 2** We expect an error message when `na_summary()` is used on a
+We expect an error message when `na_summary()` is used on a data.frame
-data.frame object of zero dimension.
-We evaluated this on a dataframe
+object of zero dimension.
+We evaluated this on a dataframe with zero
-with zero dimension only of the row, only of the column, and of both the
+dimension only of the row, only of the column, and of both the column
-column and row.
+and row.

 ``` r
 test_that("Function returns error when df has zero dimension", {